Proximal Diffusion Neural Sampler: Proximal Diffusion Neural Sampler: a General Framework

 \paragraph{Proximal Point Method for Diffusion Samplers} To transform \cref{eq:p_star_variational} into a local sub-problem, we add a proximity term by a KL divergence from the previous iterate $\P^{\theta_{k-1}}$.
 Formally, we define the proximal point sub-problem with \textit{proximal step size} $\eta_k \in (0,\infty]$ as follows:\\ \graybox{

-} Rather than solving the difficult SOC problem \cref{eq:p_star_variational} (corresponding to infinite step size $\eta_k$), the problem \cref{eq:prox_sub_problem} searches for the minimizer of the KL-penalized optimization problem, which ensures a local update and simplifies the problem due to the dominant term penalizing the divergence to the previous iteration $\P^{\theta_{k-1}}$.
-Practically, given a path, the weights induced by the proximal objective tempers the weights induced by non-proximal counterpart, reducing the dominance of a single mode in the gradients and stabilizing updates (See \cref{sec:impl}).
+} Rather than solving the difficult SOC problem \cref{eq:p_star_variational} (corresponding to infinite step size $\eta_k$), the problem \cref{eq:prox_sub_problem} searches for the minimizer of the KL-penalized optimization problem.
+This KL-penalization term ensures that $\mathbb{P}^{\theta^*_k}$ remains close to the previous iterate $\mathbb{P}^{\theta_{k-1}}$, thereby resulting more robust updates and simplifying the optimization due to the dominant regularization effect.
+In practice, for a given path, the proximal objective effectively tempers the importance weights $\de{\P^{\theta^*_k}}{\P^{\theta_{k-1}}}$ compared to that of non-proximal counterpart $\de{\P^*}{\P^{\theta_{k-1}}}$, reducing the dominance of a single mode, thereby mitigating mode collapse.
 Theoretically, one can show that $\P^{\theta^*_k} \rightarrow \P^*$ as $k\rightarrow \infty$.
 Moreover, when $\P^{\theta^*_0} = \Pref$, the optimal $\P^{\theta^*_k}$ can be written as a geometric interpolation between $\Pref$ and $\P^*$.
 We summarize in the following result, with proof in \cref{app:proof}. \begin{proposition} \textbf{1.} The optimal solution of \cref{eq:prox_sub_problem} is \textbf{2.} Assume for all $k\ge1$, the subproblems are solved to optimality and let $\P^{\theta_0}\gets\Pref$.
 Denote $\P^k$ as the corresponding path measure $\P^{\theta_k^*}$, which satisfies $\P^k\propto(\P^{k-1})^{\frac{1}{\eta_k+1}}(\P^*)^{\frac{\eta_k}{\eta_k+1}}$.
 We thus have This implies $\P^k$ converges to $\P^*$ if $\lambda_k\to0$.
 Moreover, i.e., the terminal distribution of $\P^k$ is $\P^k_T\propto\pi^{1-\lambda_k}\nu^{\lambda_k}$, the geometric interpolation between $\nu$ and $\pi$. \end{proposition} In other words, iteratively solving the local optimization problems yields a sequence of path measures $\{\P^{\theta_k}\}$ or $\{\P^k\}$ that converges to $\P^*$.
-We summarize the overall PDNS framework in \cref{alg:pdns}.
+For simplicity, we use $\P^{k^*}$ to denote the optimal solution to the $k$-th proximal step, which can be chosen as either $\P^{\theta_k^*}$ \cref{eq:p_theta_k_star} or $\P^k$ \cref{eq:lambda_eta}.
+We summarize the meanings of the notations of path measures in \cref{tab:path_measure_notation}, and present the overall PDNS framework in \cref{alg:pdns}.

 Here, the \textit{proximal step size} $\eta_k$ is a crucial hyperparameter: smaller $\eta_k$ increases the relative weight of the KL regularizer, resulting in more conservative updates that better preserve mode coverage.
 Instead, it has slower convergence to optimum.
 Larger $\eta_k$ weakens the regularization, enabling faster convergence, but risking mode collapse.
 Note that it is the step size $\eta_k$ affects performance due to this trade-off between convergence and mode coverage.
 We further discuss the possible proximal step size scheduler in the last paragraph of \cref{sec:impl}.